eddietheengineer/VoronDocs/support/maintenance/README.md

 * Relubrication of the movement is only required every few thousend hours if the recommended lubrication was used.
 Oil based lubrication may need to be reapplied on a much short schedule.
 * Other consumeable need to be replaced on a suitable schedule.
 PTFE tubes on a 500-1000h schedule, nozzles and PEI as required.
 Refer to the Consumables section.

+### Removing PEI Sheet

+_DocJeeves's method:_

+You will need isopropyl alcohol (IPA, 90% or better purity) I get a razor blade under the PEI sheet at a corner (or other likely spot), and work a fair bit of it up.
+Then I grab that lifted PEI corner with a pair of pliers, and pull.
+Usually the whole PEI sheet will come free, but large chunks of adhesive will remain.
+I spray that all down with 90% rubbing alcohol (70% may work?
+Never tried it), and walk away.
+I come back, and the adhesive is now milky white, and comes off with no fuss with a razor blade

+Another method is to put in the freezer, this makes it much easier to remove.